 Cloaks on OFTC are not a secure means of protecting your identity, and sometimes not even your hostname/IP.
 Cloaks will mask your hostname or IP while you are connected.
 There are some exceptions however:

-- There is a small window between connect and cloak set by services where the orignal information is visible in /whois for any user
+- There is a small window between connect and cloak set by services where the original information is visible in /whois for any user

 - If services are down, no cloaks will be set at all